 Got a Problem With Your U District Basement, Foundation or Concrete?

-We deliver practical answers to house structure, wet basements and sinking concrete slab problems.
+Find a professional who delivers practical answers to house structure, wet basements and sinking concrete slab problems.

 Do I Need a Professional Inspection?

 Sometimes, it’s obvious to a King County homeowner that they have a structure problem.
 In some situations, the evidence is just really obvious and easy to see; Other times the property owner isn’t really sure they have a problem.

 And these kind of problems can show up in all types of home construction, from older to newer houses.